ibrod83/nodejs-web-scraper/readme.md

     const scraper = new Scraper(config);

     const root = new Root({ pagination: { queryString: 'page_num', begin: 1, end: 10 } });//Open pages 1-10.
-You need to supply the querystring that the site uses(more details in the API docs).
+    // YOU NEED TO SUPPLY THE QUERYSTRING that the site uses(more details in the API docs). "page_num" is just the string used on this example site.

     const jobAds = new OpenLinks('.list-row h2 a', { name: 'Ad page', getPageObject });//Opens every job ad, and calls the getPageObject, passing the formatted object.